Select Page

 Three simple steps for creating lesson plans

-1. Pinpoint the learning objectives, starting with the desired outcome first
+1. Pinpoint the learning objectives

 Lesson plans serve as a teacher guideline for what students will learn, why they are learning a skill and how they will learn it and demonstrate their proficiency.
-The first step to planning an effective lesson is to decide what skill you will teach using the Common Core or state standards specific to your content area and grade level.
-Then, identify the main learning objectives to focus on to develop that skill.
-Essentially, you want to begin planning with the end goal in mind and create activities that will help the students get there.
+The first step in how to write a lesson plan is to decide what skill you will teach using the learning standards specific to your content area and grade level.

 A learning objective describes what the learner will know, understand and be able to do at the end of the lesson.
-Teachers should share learning objectives with students in a user-friendly language.
+Educators should share learning objectives with students in a user-friendly language.
 A depth of knowledge chart can help a teacher formulate tasks to promote deeper learning by determining the types of activities students can embark on to learn the skill.
-When a concept is first introduced, learners can initially engage in more simplistic learning activities to build their understanding, such as defining, identifying, and summarizing.
-As knowledge of a concept increases, learners can move on to tasks that require more complexity, such as analyzing, synthesizing and designing.

 Some examples of possible learning objectives include: